-Kate Osamor: To ask the Secretary of State for the Home Department, what recent assessment she has made of the availability of translators and other support services for visa application interviews.
+Kate Osamor: To ask the Secretary of State for the Home Department, what steps the Government is taking to end sex trafficking in the UK.

-Kate Osamor: To ask the Secretary of State for Foreign and Commonwealth Affairs, what steps his Department has taken to assess the effectiveness of extraterritorial jurisdiction in allowing the UK police force to investigate crimes committed against UK citizens abroad.
+Kate Osamor: To ask the Secretary of State for Foreign and Commonwealth Affairs, how much his Department has provided to Adam Smith International in each year from 2012 to 2016.

-Kate Osamor: To ask the Secretary of State for International Development, what steps she has taken to ensure that food is disbursed to people affected by the famine in Somalia.
+Kate Osamor: To ask the Secretary of State for the Home Department, what plans she has to ensure that survivors of sexual violence are not detained in immigration detention centres.

 Kate Osamor: I thank my hon.
 Friend the Member for Liverpool, West Derby (Stephen Twigg) for asking this urgent question.
 The escalation of the conflict in Yemen in recent weeks, resulting in the Saudi-led coalition closing all land, air and sea entry points, represents a particularly alarming development, even in a protracted conflict that is now more than two years old.
 The country is already facing...